xyz2023ca/xyz2023ca.github.io/_pages/about.md

     <p>555 your office number</p>
     <p>123 your address street</p>
     <p>Your City, State 12345</p> --->
+This is XYZ from University of British Columbia.

+I am a PhD candidate in Management Science at Sauder School of Business,  University of British Columbia.
+My advisor is Prof. [Michael Jong Kim](https://www.sauder.ubc.ca/people/michael-jong-kim).
+I obtained my MAsc in Operations Research from University of Toronto.
+Previously, I completed my B.S. in Physics and Mathematics from McGill University.

 # news: true  # includes a list of news items